Support our Nonprofit Magazine!

 Josée Sovinsky, RD

-SITE DISCLAIMER: The opinions and information shared in this article or any other Content on our site may not represent that of Libero Network Society.
-We hold no liability for any harm that may incur from reading content on our site.
-Please always consult your own medical professionals before making any changes to your medication, activities, or recovery process.
+SITE DISCLAIMER: The opinions and information shared in any content on our site, social media, or YouTube channel may not represent that of Libero Network Society.
+We are not liable for any harm incurred from viewing our content.
+Always consult a medical professional before making any changes to your medication, activities, or recovery process.
 Libero does not provide emergency support.
 If you are in crisis, please call 1-800-784-2433 or another helpline or 911.

-Josée Sovinsky, RD is a weight inclusive Registered Dietitian in Toronto, ON with a passion for working with people with eating disorders, mental health issues and body image struggles.
+Josée Sovinsky is a weight inclusive Registered Dietitian in Toronto, ON with a passion for working with people with eating disorders, mental health issues and body image struggles.
 Her nutrition counselling is grounded in principles of feminism, social justice, size acceptance and person-centered support.
 She supports clients to find a way to nourish themselves compassionately, without focusing on weight as an outcome.
 Outside of her work, Josée loves to sing, read historical fiction, watch Star Trek, and bake her favourite French-Canadian desserts.